Please Note - If you are cruising around Australia you need to select Pacific.

 Do you have your PADI?
 Most insurers will cover scuba diving provided you carry an open water certificate or are under the supervision of a licensed instructor.
 Some will even require you to have earned your certificate in Australia, so check the fine print before you sign off.
 With that said, each policy will vary in what they will and won’t allow.

 Insurers like Online Travel Insurance and Virgin Money will only cover diving depths of 10m (although with an added premium Virgin Money allows you to increase the depth to 30m).
 Prefer a deeper dive?
-Policies from Budget Direct, Columbus Direct and Insure and Go will cover you for up to a 30m dive.
+Policies from Budget Direct, Columbus Direct, Insure and Go, and Zoom travel insurance (with an add-on adventure pack) will cover you for up to a 30m dive.
 Dependent on your bravery or level of expertise, it may pay for you to compare policies before diving in.

 Got some especially dear gear?
 Whether you’re heading to the barrier reef or Hawaii you might want to consider specialised scuba insurance which will cover your dive computer, BCD, regulator and more!
 Underwater warriors who regularly blow their budgets on scuba gear can choose one of the following insurers for their next trip: